 Lighting is often underestimated.
 Lighting is not just a matter of providing light so you can see what you’re doing.
-Lighting comes in many forms and in various qualities, and it has the ability to transform your house either into a cosy home where anyone would be happy to put their feet up, or into an impersonal abode that reminds them of a factory in some forsaken country.
+Lighting comes in many forms and in various qualities like bollard lights, and it has the ability to transform your house either into a cosy home where anyone would be happy to put their feet up, or into an impersonal abode that reminds them of a factory in some forsaken country.
 Lighting is very important, and it really does make a big difference.

 So how do we decide which lighting is best for us?
 How do we choose, considering there are so many different kinds on the market?
 If you’re planning to make your home the best it can possibly be, here are some rules to follow.
 Here’s your guide to choosing the best lighting for every room in your home.